-Growing Minds Day by Day: Week of November 16
+Growing Minds Day by Day: Third Week of November

 This week’s theme is fiber.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during COVID-19 and beyond.
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 Fiber is a thread or strand from which a textile–a woven fabric–can be formed.
 Natural fibers are harvested from both plants (such as cotton, hemp, or bamboo) and animals (like alpacas, sheep, goats, rabbits, or even silkworms).
 Western North Carolina and the Appalachians have a strong cultural tradition of fiber arts and fiber farming.
 Spinning, weaving, knitting, and felting are a few of the ways that artists use natural fibers from animals and plants to create beautiful and functional textiles, including clothing, accessories, household goods, and artwork.
 Educators and parents can use the resources below to teach children about some of the animals that farmers in our region raise for fiber and feathers.